FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 There are a lot of reasons why you should be getting your dog’s teeth cleaned, not the least of which involves the fact that it could potentially add years to her life.
 If that’s not enough to get your attention, consider this fact: brushing your dog’s teeth and getting them cleaned on a routine basis by professionals can dramatically improve her quality of life, especially as she gets older.
 In some respects, dogs and people could not be any more different in the way that their bodies work but in this particular instance, they are very much the same.
 You’ve probably heard dentists say that humans need to have regular check-ups and have their teeth cleaned on an annual basis in order to make sure that they maintain good overall physical health.

 That’s because the mouth is a breeding ground for bacteria.
-When it’s not properly cleaned, it makes it much more likely that some type of dental disease will eventually begin to take hold.
+When it’s not properly cleaned, it makes it much more likely that some type of dental disease will eventually begin to take hold—periodontal disease is a common one.
 When it does, that disease then has a direct path into the bloodstream.
 All it takes is a tiny amount of bacteria getting into the bloodstream to infect every major organ in the body.
 The end result is often something called sepsis .
 That’s the medical term for an infection that is present in the blood which runs throughout the course of the entire body.
 People that end up with sepsis often experience multi-organ failure as a direct result of it.
 Obviously, it can easily result in someone’s death.
 Even those who survive may not ever fully recover.
 The scary thing is, it’s exactly the same type of scenario for your dog.
 If you’re not getting her teeth cleaned on a regular basis, you are running the risk of allowing bacteria to get into her bloodstream that could potentially end her life.
 That’s precisely why it’s so important that you not only maintain her dental health at home but that you have her teeth cleaned at least once a year at the veterinarian’s office.

 Teeth Cleaning for Older Dogs

 You might be thinking that you’ll take your younger dog to the veterinarian to have his teeth cleaned, but maybe you’ll leave your older dog at home because you don’t want to put her through the stress of a trip to the veterinarian unless it’s absolutely necessary.
 Perhaps you’re worried about the idea of having an older dog put under general anesthesia, a common practice involved with a dental cleaning.
-It’s understandable that you are concerned, but it’s also important to consider the possibility that you might actually be putting her well-being in jeopardy by choosing not to go forward with the dental cleaning.
+It’s understandable that you are concerned, but it’s also important to consider the possibility that you might actually be putting her well-being in jeopardy by choosing not to go forward with dog dental cleanings.
 That certainly isn’t the case in every aspect, but it is one that your veterinarian can help you with.
 If your dog has specific medical conditions which make her a high risk for general anesthesia, there may be other options available to you that can at least help keep her teeth as clean as possible.